Research Training & Education

 - Opportunities for Fellows.
 Learn about and apply for a postdoctoral research training position.

-- Lehman Master's Degree Research Program.
-Earn your Master of Science degree from Lehman College while engaging in 15 months of research and training at the Montefiore Einstein Cancer Center and the Harold and Muriel Block Institute for Clinical and Translational Research at Albert Einstein College of Medicine.
+- Einstein Discover Research Program.
+Earn your Master of Science degree from Lehman College while engaging in 15 months of research and training at Montefiore Einstein Cancer Center and the Harold and Muriel Block Institute for Clinical and Translational Research at Albert Einstein College of Medicine.
 You will complete hypothesis-driven research for your thesis.

 - BEYOND ALBERT, A High School Research Program.
 High school students aged 16 and up join a research team at Montefiore Einstein Cancer Center.
 Students learn STEM skills while working in a lab and present their work at the program’s end.